 Beatrice Buckland-Willis is a Sydney based artist, with a passion for all things print.
-In 2020 she completed a Bachelor of Fine Arts at the National Art School (AUS), majoring in Printmaking.
-Much of her work utilises traditional print processes with digital technologies and experimental installation - often employing collage and found images.
+In 2020 they completed a Bachelor of Fine Arts at the National Art School (AUS), majoring in Printmaking.
+Their practice is multi-disciplinary, combining traditional print processes with digital technologies and experimental installation - often employing collage and found images.
 As a young artist experiencing chronic pain issues, Buckland-Willis is concerned with representations of pain and subverting ideas of the ‘normal vs. abnormal’ healing experience.

 Buckland-Willis has coordinated several curatorial projects with a focus on supporting emerging artists and other under-represented communities within the art world.
 Passionate about supporting women in print, in 2020 they coordinated and curated two exhibitions as a part of the Wasteland series which were focused on subverting tropes of 'suburbia' through the female gaze.
 More recently, their curatorial project Multiply created a virtual space for emerging printmedia artists to showcase their work without financial barriers.

 Their work has been showcased at art spaces including; The Cutaway (Barangaroo), AIRspace (Marrickville), Artsite (Camperdown) and 321 Project Space (Surry Hills).
 In 2021 they were selected as a finalist in the Blacktown city art prize, and exhibited with the Other Art Fair as a part of the New Futures Program supporting emerging artists.
 They are also a 2022 recipient of the Megalo Printmaking Residency (Canberra).